IGD - Interaction, Graphics & Design Track

 Advanced areas of 3D computer graphics with particular emphasis on geometric modeling with 3D surface meshes, realistic image synthesis, real-time rendering for video games, and simulations for special effects (e.g., deformable objects and fluids).

-Course presenting 3D computer Animation and Simulation methods for real time and interactive Graphics applications.
-Topics: Interactive deformations of 3D surfaces and volumes, Virtual character animation, Physically-based simulation to interact with solid and deformable objects: Collision and interaction between elastic and plastic shapes, cloth simulation, fluid simulation (particles based and grid based).
-The course focusses on methods typically used in entertainment applications (Computer Games, VFX, Animation Cinema, Virtual Reality, etc).
-Type of class: Mostly applied class with practical computer implementation - each topic is associated with a dedicated implementation to be developed in the computer lab classes.
-Programming language: C++.
+Course presenting 3D computer Animation and Simulation methods for real-time and interactive Graphics applications.
+Topics: Virtual character animation, Physically-based simulation to interact with solid and deformable objects: Collision and interaction between elastic and plastic shapes, cloth simulation, fluid simulation.

 Mathieu Brédif